RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 If buffer operations are used to access Kernarg segment, Kernarg address must be added.
 It is available in dispatch packet (kernarg_address field) or as Kernarg Segment Ptr SGPR.
 Alternatively, scalar loads can be used if the kernarg offset is uniform, as the kernarg segment is constant for the duration of the kernel dispatch execution.

-#### Flat scratch

-If kernel may use flat operations to access scratch memory, the prolog code must set up FLAT_SCRATCH register pair (FLAT_SCRATCH_LO/FLAT_SCRATCH_HI or SGPRn-4/SGPRn-3).

-For GFX7/GFX8, initialization uses Flat Scratch Init and Scratch Wave Offset sgpr registers (see [Initial kernel register state](#initial-kernel-register-state)):
-  * The low word of Flat Scratch Init is 32 bit byte offset from SH\_HIDDEN\_PRIVATE\_BASE\_VIMID to base of memory for scratch for the queue executing the kernel dispatch.
-This is the lower 32 bits of amd\_queue\_t.scratch\_backing\_memory\_location and is the same offset used in computing the Scratch Segment Buffer base address.
-The prolog must add the value of Scratch Wave Offset to it, shift right by 8 (offset is in 256-byte units) and moved to FLAT_SCRATCH_LO for use as the FLAT SCRATCH BASE in flat memory instructions.
-  * The second word of Flat Scratch Init is 32 bit byte size of a single work-items scratch memory usage.
-This is directly loaded from the kernel dispatch packet Private Segment Byte Size and rounded up to a multiple of DWORD.
-Having CP load it once avoids loading it at the beginning of every wavefront.
-The prolog must move it to FLAT_SCRATCH_LO for use as FLAT SCRATCH SIZE.

-#### M0 register

-M0 register must be initialized with total LDS size if kernel may access LDS via DS or flat operations.
-Total LDS size is available in dispatch packet.
-For M0, it is also possible to use maximum possible value of LDS for given target.

 #### Scratch memory swizzling

 Scratch memory may be used for private/spill/stack segment.
 Hardware will interleave (swizzle) scratch accesses of each lane of a wavefront by interleave (swizzle) element size to ensure each work-item gets a distinct memory location.
 Interleave size must be 2, 4, 8 or 16.
 The value used must match the value that the runtime configures the GPU flat scratch (SH\_STATIC\_MEM\_CONFIG.ELEMENT\_SIZE).